History of Asia: Opium War

-Inner Manchuria
+Manchuria

-Northeast China came under influence of Russia with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
+Manchuria/Northeast China came under influence of Russia with the building of the Chinese Eastern Railway through Harbin to Vladivostok.
 The Empire of Japan replaced Russian influence in the region as a result of the Russo-Japanese War in 1904–1905, and Japan laid the South Manchurian Railway in 1906 to Port Arthur.
 During the Warlord Era in China, Zhang Zuolin established himself in Northeast China, but was murdered by the Japanese for being too independent.
 The former Chinese emperor, Puyi, was then placed on the throne to lead a Japanese puppet state of Manchukuo.
 In August 1945, the Soviet Union invaded the region.
 From 1945 to 1948, Northeast China was a base area for Mao Zedong's People's Liberation Army in the Chinese Civil War.
 With the encouragement of the Kremlin, the area was used as a staging ground during the Civil War for the Chinese Communists, who were victorious in 1949 and have controlled ever since.